Professor Douglas Parker

 Profile

 I am a Meteorologist studying the physics and fluid dynamics of the climate system.
 My research group investigates the dynamics of weather systems such as cumulonimbus storms, cyclones and monsoons, in the Earth’s changing climate.
 We conduct observational and theoretical studies to develop new models of these weather patterns, to explain their role in the the global circulation and to explain their impacts.
 Our work contributes to improving weather and climate predictions, and making these predictions more relevant to society.
+Increasingly we develop and use machine-learning and AI-based models.
 I have led and participated in a number of field campaigns, in the UK, Africa and India.

-I am employed by the UK National Centre for Atmospheric Science, based at the University of Leeds.
-Within the University I have a joint position between the School of Earth and Environment and the School of Mathematics.
+Within the University of Leeds I have a joint position between the School of Earth, Environment & Sustainability (SEES) and the School of Mathematics.
 From 2010 to 2019 I was responsible for the coordination of the University's formal partnership with the Met Office.
-I now have an adjoint position at NORCE-Climate in Bergen.
+I now have an adjoint position at NORCE-Climate in Bergen (2021-2026).

 Research interests

 My research is concerned with the physics and dynamics of weather systems in Earth’s changing climate.
 I study the interaction of weather systems with global circulation, their impacts on society, and the development of practical solutions for the use of weather and climate information.
-For instance, I have studied the way in which rainfall over West Africa leads to patterns of soil moisture which then may initiate and modify subsequent rainfall events and this knowledge has been fed into guidance for weather forecasting in the region.
-I have also spent time studying different kinds of UK storms, looking at the role of cloud processes in the larger-scale storm dynamics.
 Much of my work has been conducted in collaboration with the Met Office, and has contributed to improvement in the Met Office's weather and climate forecasting systems.
-I have worked on a number of research and educational programmes including the following.

 • AMMA-2050 (DFID-NERC Future Climates for Africa (FCFA) regional project, 2015-2019);